nirv-ai/docs/vault/README.md

 # run `unset NIRV_SCRIPT_DEBUG && history -c` when debugging complete
 export NIRV_SCRIPT_DEBUG=1

+# if logging in through the UI: copypasta the tokens and open the browser to $VAULT_ADDR
+## if youve logged in at the same VAULT_ADDR but with a different VAULT_INSTANCE installation
+## you may need to clear your browser storage & cache
+./script.vault.sh get_unseal_tokens

+# if logging in via the CLI
+## 1. export the appropriate token
+## 2. unseal db if required
+## 3. verify token configuration

 ## setting root token
 ## requires completion of step: `create root pgp keys` (see below)
 export VAULT_TOKEN=$(cat $JAIL/root.unseal.json \